What is an appraisal?

 A home purchase is the largest, single investment most people will ever make.
-Whether it's a primary residence, a second vacation home or an investment, the purchase of real property is a complex financial transaction that requires multiple parties to pull it all off.
+Whether it's a primary residence, a vacation home or an investment property, the purchase of real property can be a complex financial transaction involving multiple parties.

 The Realtor is the most common face of the transaction.
-The mortgage company provides the financial capital necessary to fund the transaction.
-The title company ensures that all aspects of the transaction are completed and that a clear title passes from the seller to the buyer.
+The mortgage company provides the financial capital necessary to fund the transaction and the title company ensures that all aspects of the transaction are completed and that a clear title passes from the seller to the buyer.

 While there are many types of "value" and purposes for an appraisal, the appraiser is engaged in most real property appraisal assignments for the purpose of developing and reporting his or her opinion of market value .

-The most common definition of market value in appraisal reports is as follows:
+The most common definition of market value utilized in residential appraisal reports is as follows:

 This definition of market value is per the Financial Institutions Reform, Recovery, and Enforcment Act of 1989 (FIRREA) and is required in all appraisals for Federally related transactions involving GSEs such an Fannie Mae and FHA.